In 2021, I assisted lead artist Leonid Ilyukhin in the design and development of the Europa Hall at Villa Falconieri in Frascati (Rome).

 The villa has served many purposes and it is now home to the Accademia Vivarium Novum, an international study centre inspired by the teaching methodologies of Renaissance schools, where students from all over the world are provided with a solid preparation in the humanities, arts and sciences.

-In September 1943, while serving as the headquarters of Field Marshal Albert Kesselring, half of Villa Falconieri was destroyed by bombing during World War II; it was later restored in the postwar period through careful reconstruction efforts, with the contribution of architect Paolo Portoghesi, who helped return the villa to its former architectural splendor.
+During World War II, while serving as the headquarters of Field Marshal Albert Kesselring, half of Villa Falconieri was destroyed by bombing; it was later restored in the postwar period through careful reconstruction efforts, with the contribution of architect Paolo Portoghesi, who helped return the villa to its former architectural splendor.

 The restoration matched the original aspect only on the outside so the Accademia initiated a project to restore and decorate the interiors in an authentic historical style.